top of page

 We live in a world overflowing with intentions.
 It is incredibly pervasive, especially now, to see a heavy emphasis on talk, talk, talk, with absolutely zero walk, walk, walk to back it up.
 The grit, the determination, the simple willingness to actually put your head down and do the hard work seems frustratingly evasive these days.

 That’s why Clear’s framing of action as the ultimate measure of value and identity is so intoxicating.
-It strips away the excuses and the empty rhetoric.
+It strips away the excuses and the empty words.
 You are what you repeatedly do.

 Here are the eight concepts from the book that have stuck with me after several months.

 We are obsessed with overnight success, but the reality is that tiny improvements, compounded over time, create massive differences.
-Getting just 1% better every day isn't particularly notable in the moment—sometimes it isn't even noticeable—but over months and years, the math becomes undeniable.
+Getting just 1% better every day isn't particularly notable in the moment but over months and years, the math becomes undeniable.

 Habits are the compound interest of self-improvement.
-This concept always reminds me of a quote I love by the French philosopher Voltaire: "Le mieux est l'ennemi du bien," which translates in spirit to "the perfect is the enemy of the good" (or, in the context of growth, that waiting for perfect makes "good" the enemy of "great").
-Failing to act on a small improvement because you are holding out for a flawless solution ultimately paralyzes progress.
+This concept always reminds me of a quote I love by the French philosopher Voltaire:"Le mieux est l'ennemi du bien"—or as I like to interpret it, "perfect is the enemy of progress."
+The biggest takeaway for my own learning is that waiting for a flawless solution is a trap.
+If you refuse to make small improvements because they aren't perfect, you just end up paralyzing your growth.
 For an organization, this perfectionism is incredibly costly, as it delays the compounding impact of those vital 1% improvements.
 It is deeply reminiscent of my own thoughts on defining excellence: true excellence is rarely a single, perfect stroke of genius, but rather requires an "unrelenting, habitual commitment" to the "long-term grind."

 Goals are about the results you want to achieve; systems are about the processes that lead to those results.
 If you completely ignored your goals and focused solely on improving your daily processes, you would still succeed.
 As explored in the Growth Mindset post: Process, not result.
 Winners and losers often have the exact same goals.
 It’s the daily system that separates them.